Jewish paper cutting: Marta Gołąb

 Marta Gołąb is both a graphic artist and papercutter.
 Her papercuts were exhibited in the Jewish Museum (Wien) Skirball Cultural Center, (Los Angeles), in Emanu-El Synagogue (San Francisco), in the Synagogue in Grobzig (Germany) and on the Jewish Culture Festival in Krakow.

 Monika Krajewska

-Monika Krajewska's interests was focus on symbols related both to Jewish papercut and sepulchral art, according to Wycinanka żydowska.
-She is a member of The Guild of American Papercuters.
+Monika Krajewska's interests focus on symbols related both to Jewish papercut and sepulchral art, according to Wycinanka żydowska.
+She has been a member of The Guild of American Papercutters.

 Yehudit and Joseph Shadur

-Yehudit Shadur was a Jewish paper cutting artist.
+Yehudit Shadur (1928-2011) was a Jewish paper cutting artist, art historian, and collector.
+Yehudit's artwork appears in the collections of the Smithsonian Institution, US Library of Congress, Israel Museum, Museum der Kulturen, Basel, and elsewhere across the world.

-Yehudit Shadur and her husband Joseph Shadur wrote a history of the last three centuries of Jewish paper cutting called Traditional Jewish Papercuts: An Inner World of Art and Symbol.
-They won a 1994 Jewish National Book Council prize for this book.
-In addition to this book, the Shadurs wrote an additional book on Jewish papercuts, the catalog on Yehudit Shadur's 1995 exhibit at the Haaretz Museum in Ramat Aviv, Israel, and several articles on the art of Jewish papercutting.